oneeve8/kobble-data/content/How to Pray the Rosary.md

 and after this, our exile, show unto us the blessed fruit of thy womb, Jesus.
 O clement, O loving, O sweet Virgin Mary.

-V. Pray for us, O holy Mother of God.
+Lea. *Pray for us, O holy Mother of God.
 *That we may be made worthy of the promises of Christ.*
 :::
 ::: slide